gregberge/node-taskman/README.md

 26) "2012-06-05T14:14:42.654Z"
 ````

-And we can see some informations :
+And we can see some informations:

 * `language` : The language that execute the worker
 * `process_id` : The PID of the worker